 Projects

-Kipuka Olowalu is an organization seeking to preserve the Native Hawaiian cultural site, the Olowalu valley, located on the island of Maui.
-Members of Kipuka Olowalu have worked to restore the land through projects such as lo'i restoration, native plantings, invasive species removal, and re-establishing proper cultural protocols for all who enter.
-Beyond protecting the Cultural Reserve, Kipuka Olowalu also works to preserve the biodiversity and beauty of Olowalu Reef by replanting native species along the Olowalu stream and using sediment mitigation techniques to reduce reef stressors and help to maintain the integrity of the nearshore marine ecosystem.
+Kipuka Olowalu is an organization seeking to preserve the Olowalu Valley, a Native Hawaiian cultural site located on the island of Maui.
+Members of Kipuka Olowalu have worked to restore the land through projects such as lo’i restoration, native plantings, invasive species removal, and re-establishing proper cultural protocols for all who enter.
+Kipuka Olowalu also works to preserve the biodiversity and beauty of Olowalu Reef by replanting native species along the Olowalu stream and using sediment mitigation techniques to reduce reef stressors and help to maintain the integrity of the nearshore marine ecosystem.

 Kipuka Olowalu seeks to build community resilience through education, and is open for volunteers, schools, and other educational organizations to come and learn about the environment, Hawaiian culture, and traditional ʻāina stewardship practices.